Welcome to today's edition of the Rush 24-7 podcast.

 I don't.

-Anyway, here's what Tavis Charlie smiley, which again, perfect guest for MSNBC.
+Anyway, here's what Tavis Charlie, Smiley, which, again, perfect guest for MSNBC.

-If he checks all the boxes, he's black, the minority, and works at PBS.
+He's black, the minority, and works at PBS.

 Here's his answer.